b-coates/Coding_II_Project/README.md

 ## Deliverable Three Content:
-Here is a link to a video of th summary of codecademy learning so far as well as the inital plans for my project:
+Here is a link to a video of the summary of codecademy learning so far as well as the inital plans for my project: